monokrome/vim-flow/README.md

 You can install both Vimpy and vim-flow as you normally would.
 Either by manually placing the files in your Vim runtime path (IE, ~/.vim) or by adding it to your bundles directory.
-[Vundle][vu] uses can install them both with the following Bundle statements:
+[Vundle][vu] users can install them both with the following Bundle statements:

     Bundle "LimpidTech/Vimpy"